fayezinislam/websocket-to-pubsub-ingest/README-Components.md

 # websocket-to-pubsub-ingest
 The websocket-to-pubsub-ingest adapter provides an easy way to ingest websocket streaming data into Pub/Sub topics in Google Cloud.

-This example uses the websocket service from FTX for market feed data.

 ## How it works